 Participants are not employees of the university and do not have appointments created in SAP, therefore vendor ID numbers must be created.

-Administrative support personnel for the REU grant account may request the creation of a vendor number for each participant by asking each participant to complete a Vendor Maintenance Form – FS01, http://www.txstate.edu/gao/fimd/forms.html, and submitting to the FI Master Data Center.
+Administrative support personnel for the REU grant account may request the creation of a vendor number for each participant by asking each participant to complete a Vendor Maintenance Form – FS01 found here: http://www.txstate.edu/gao/procurement/forms.html, and email to email@example.com.
 Once the numbers are created, the vendor number will be provided to the administrative support personnel.

 Weekly stipends can be set up using the Recurring Payment Process.
 A Request for Recurring Payments form must be set up for each participant and forwarded to Purchasing no later than seven (7) days prior to the first payment.
-Instructions and the Request for Recurring Payments form may be found on the Purchasing Office website at http://gato-docs.its.txstate.edu/purchasing/documents/forms/purchasing/Request-for-Recurring-Payments/Request for Recurring Payments.pdf.
+Instructions and the Request for Recurring Payments form may be found on the Purchasing Office website.
 Once the Request for Recurring Payment form is completed, payments will process automatically.

 With an approved travel application, charges for airfare, bus, rail, rental vehicles, and some hotels may be paid directly (direct billing) by Texas State on-behalf of the participants.
-Where direct billing is not possible, participants may receive reimbursement by filing a paper-based Travel Expense Reimbursement Form found here: http://gato-docs.its.txstate.edu/travel/forms/T-11-Travel-Reimbursement_Form-Effective_Jan-2013-Final/T-11 Travel Reimbursement_Form Effective_Jan 2013 Final.xlsx.
+Where direct billing is not possible, participants may receive reimbursement by filing a paper-based Travel Expense Reimbursement Form found here: http://www.txstate.edu/gao/ap/travel/forms.html.

 Please refer to the travel website, http://www.txstate.edu/gao/ap/travel/, for more information.
 The Travel Office can be contacted at 5-2775 or firstname.lastname@example.org for assistance.